 Nonetheless, patients should practice caution when using rectal suppositories, which may cause unwanted intoxication but is unlikely.
 Allow the sphincter to pull the suppository inwards for the best results naturally.

-Steer clear of potential side effects and risks by reviewing the ingredients before consumption.
-Rule out the risk of allergies by consulting with your doctor or healthcare practitioner for a physical examination and blood tests beforehand.
+Review the ingredients before consumption to avoid potential side effects and risks.
+Also, consult with your doctor or healthcare practitioner for a physical examination and blood tests beforehand to rule out allergies.

 How to Make a Cannabis Suppository